dart-lang/site-www/src/codelabs/async-await/index.md

 `// Your order is: Instance of '_Future<String>'`

-* after 1 second has passed: the future is uncomplete - we cannot access the desired result yet
+* after 1 second has passed: the future hasn't been completed - you can't access the desired result yet

 `     Your order is: Instance of '_Future<String>'`